MicrosoftDocs/win32/desktop-src/gdi/testing-a-printer-for-jpeg-or-png-support.md

 ---
-Description: 'The SetDIBitsToDevice function uses color data from a DIB to set the pixels in the specified rectangle on the device that is associated with the destination device context.' ms.assetid: '7cbb2b7a-2d95-4352-9e75-aa814e8f01bd'
+Description: The SetDIBitsToDevice function uses color data from a DIB to set the pixels in the specified rectangle on the device that is associated with the destination device context. ms.assetid: 7cbb2b7a-2d95-4352-9e75-aa814e8f01bd
-title: Testing a Printer for JPEG or PNG Support
+title: Testing a Printer for JPEG or PNG Support ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Testing a Printer for JPEG or PNG Support

-The [**SetDIBitsToDevice**](setdibitstodevice.md) function uses color data from a DIB to set the pixels in the specified rectangle on the device that is associated with the destination device context.
+The [**SetDIBitsToDevice**](/windows/win32/Wingdi/nf-wingdi-setdibitstodevice?branch=master) function uses color data from a DIB to set the pixels in the specified rectangle on the device that is associated with the destination device context.

-[**SetDIBitsToDevice**](setdibitstodevice.md) is extended to allow a JPEG or PNG image to be passed as the source image.
+[**SetDIBitsToDevice**](/windows/win32/Wingdi/nf-wingdi-setdibitstodevice?branch=master) is extended to allow a JPEG or PNG image to be passed as the source image.

 For example: